Castelvill/internet-of-things-demo-teaching-setup/README.md

 ▪ ”Kick” the physics model

 # What is done:

 1. We installed Simics on Windows and Linux.
-2. We acquired the riscv toolchain from buildroot by compiling it.
+2. We acquired the RISC-V toolchain from buildroot by compiling it.
-3. We loaded riscv machine in Simics.
+3. We loaded RISC-V machine in Simics.
 4. We compiled and tested the baremetal snake example.
 5. We read the Simics documentation.
 6. We created a skeleton device in dml with read function that returned the register value.